-We decided to take a group tour with our Cruise Critic group during our last Mexican Riviera cruise.
+We decided to take a group tour with our Cruise Critic group during our last Mexican cruise along the Pacific coast.
 A member recommended a 5-hour excursion to Chico’s Paradise in Puerto Vallarta, which included photo stops along the way.

 We gathered a group of 20 cruise passengers and filled two air-conditioned vans.
 Having visited Puerto Vallarta before, my husband, Brian, and I liked the idea of exploring beyond the tourist zone.